Reese-Chen/BSC-MDD/README.md

 # BSC-MDD
-Key words: Major Depressive Disorder; Diagnosis and Classification; Sleep Disorders; Gender Differences.
+Key words: Major Depressive Disorder; Diagnosis and Classification; Gender Differences.

-Collection of data sources and scripts for "Brain Sex Continuum Shifts in Major Depression and Their Connection to Sleep Dysregulation"
+Collection of data sources and scripts for "Shifts in the Brain Sex Continuum in Major Depressive Disorder: Evidence for a Persistent Neurobiological Marker"

 ## Scripts